dji-sdk/Onboard-SDK-Doc/source/quickstart/attention.md

 > * This article is **Machine-Translated**.
 If you have any questions about this article, please send an <a href="mailto:dev@dji.com">E-mail </a>to DJI, we will correct it in time.
 DJI appreciates your support and attention.
 > * This series of documentation introduces the functions of **OSDK V4.0.0**, as well as the steps and methods of developing software using OSDK V4.0.0.
 If you are still using OSDK V3.9.x, please download the documentation of [OSDK V3.9.x](https://terra-1-g.djicdn.com/71a7d383e71a4fb8887a310eb746b47f/osdk/OSDK-3.9.0.zip).

-Before using OSDK to develop the application, please read this document carefully to avoid improper operation and accidental damage to the aircraft or onboard computer.
+Before using OSDK to develop the application, please read this document carefully to avoid improper operation and accidental damage to the drone or onboard computer.

-## Firmware Upgrade
+##vFirmware Upgrade
 Before to develop the application, please use **DJI Assistant 2** to upgrade the firmware of the drone and hardware platform, for details please refer to[Firmware Release](../appendix/firmware.html)。

-## Enable OSDK control function
+## Enable OSDK Control
 In order to allow programs developed based on OSDK to communicate normally with the flight platform, please enable the OSDK API control function in DJI Assistant2, as shown in Figure 1.

 <div>